ivanzuglic/RISC-V-core/README.md

 # RISC-V-core
-My implementation of RISC-V core in SystemVerilog and TL-Verilog.
+My implementation of RISC-V core in SystemVerilog.

 Repository description:

-  - *riscv_core.tlv* contains source for TL-Verilog implementation of the core

-  - *SystemVerilog_core* contains sources for SystemVerilog implementation of the core
+  - *SystemVerilog_core* contains sources for implementation of the core

-  - *riscv_core* contains implemented Vivado project (for SystemVerilog version of the core) which was tested and executed on ZedBoard
+  - *riscv_core* contains implemented Vivado project which was tested and executed on ZedBoard